Change to NHS drug analysis on the table to stave off US tariffs – reports

 Major firms have shelved or paused planned UK pharmaceutical industry investments this year, and industry bosses recently told MPs a “difficult” environment and pressure on pricing had made Britain a less attractive investment environment than other countries such as the US.

-It is understood that President Trump wants more parity on drug pricing, with drug prices in the US higher than than anywhere else in the world and has threatened impose tariffs of up to 100% on pharmaceutical imports.
+It is understood Mr Trump wants more parity on drug pricing, with drug prices in the US higher than anywhere else in the world, and he has threatened to impose tariffs of up to 100% on pharmaceutical imports.

 A Government spokesperson said: “The pharmaceutical sector and the innovative medicines it produces are critical to our NHS, our economy and the Plan for Change.